bedrocklinux/bedrocklinux-userland/README.md

 ----------------------

 If make does not see the required third party source code it will attempt to automatically require it via git.
+This requires git 1.8 or above for --branch.
 If you do not want this, acquire the source code for the following projects:

 - busybox (tested with version 1.23.1, but newer should be fine)
 - fuse (version 2.9.X)